-Once you've booked your Montana accommodation explore our pages for info on attractions and what to do in Montana.
+Once you've booked your accommodation in Montana explore our pages for info on attractions and what to do in Montana.

 Montana, a quiet suburb north east of Pretoria, lies nestled virtually in the foothills of the Magaliesberg almost in a world of its own with its subtropical climate.
 Montana is a relatively new suburb and homes in Montana are modern, rest on large properties and have large cultivated gardens.